Xyelidae: Ecology

 After completing feeding, Xyelidae larvae dig into the ground and form an earthen cell, where they usually spin a cocoon and develop into a pupa.
 Absence of a cocoon has been observed in Megaxyela togashii from Japan.
 The imago emerges in the following spring to mate.
 Subsequently, the female deposits eggs with the ovipositor.
 In most species of Xyela, the tip of valvula 3 of the ovipositor sheath is equipped with specialized sensory structures called sensilla trichodea and sensilla campaniformia, which are involved in the oviposition process.
 In Pleroneura, unlike practically all other Hymenoptera, the hard and conical ovipositor sheath is used in addition to the ovipositor proper to penetrate the resinous buds of firs.
 Megaxyela gigantea and most other species of Megaxyela has strikingly long hind legs which are used to fold a newly growing leaf to provide shelter for their eggs which are fixed with glutinous material between on the upper sides of the folded leaf.

 Many species of Xyelidae facultatively diapause for several years.
 In Xyela alpigena and Xyela obscura a diapause of at least two years is obligate.
 This strategy might have evolved to ensure well developed cones are available for oviposition: the host plants Pinus cembra and Pinus mugo produce cones very irregularly in the subalpine zone of the European Alps.

 Adults of Xyela are pollen feeders of a variety of plants, which bear flowers with easily accessible pollen (e.g., Betula, Cercocarpus, Ostrya, Pinus, Purshia, Quercus, Salix).
 The enlarged maxillary palps of most Xyela (and supposedly also of Pleroneura and Xyelecia) serve for the extraction of pollen from the flowers.

 Although they feed upon often economically important tree species, Xyelidae are usually of only small significance as pest organisms.
 Pleroneura piceae damages the growth of Sakhalin spruce, since the larvae destroy the young shoots.
 Larvae of Megaxyela major (and supposedly also of Megaxyela langstoni) feed on leaves of pecan and are regarded as a pest of pecan plantations in the Southeastern USA.

 Systematics and taxonomy

-Xyelidae represent the most basal lineage of Hymenoptera and very likely the sister taxon of all other extant Hymenoptera.
+Xyelidae are very likely the sister taxon of all other extant Hymenoptera.
 This assertion is supported by phylogenetic analyses of both morphological characters and DNA sequences.
 The great age of the family is supported by numerous fossil records.
 All Hymenoptera recorded from the Triassic are classified as Xyelidae, while representatives of other hymenopterous families have been found no earlier than the Jurassic.
 During the Mesozoic and the Tertiary, the Xyelidae obviously were much more species-rich and more widely distributed than today.
 Thus, the comparatively few extant species can be regarded a relict group.